Learn How To:

 If a worker is still being exposed to injurious occupational noise at the employer of record, the most recent valid audiogram is used to determine permanent impairment.

-In order to calculate the amount of permanent impairment, the claims manager takes the readings from the appropriate audiogram.
-The audiogram is read at the 500 Hz, 1000 Hz, 2000 Hz and 3000 Hz levels for each ear.
+To calculate the amount of permanent impairment, the claims manager takes the readings from the appropriate audiogram.
+The audiogram is read at the 500 Hz, 1000 Hz, 2000 Hz, and 3000 Hz levels for each ear.
 The readings are then applied to a formula as recommended by the American Medical Association’s Guide to the Evaluation of Permanent Impairment.

 When both ears have hearing loss, the loss in each ear is calculated separately and the total loss in each ear is then combined to calculate the binaural hearing loss.

-When only one ear shows having loss, then the calculation is done only for that ear.
+When only one ear shows loss, then the calculation is done only for that ear.

 Hearing Loss Definitions

-Sensorineural Hearing Loss – Usually the result of long term exposure to noise.
-L&I classifies if as an occupational disease.
+Sensorineural Hearing Loss – Usually the result of long-term exposure to noise.
+L&I classifies it as an occupational disease.

 Presbycusis – The gradual reduction of hearing caused by aging.